 Writing Pythonic Code With namedtuple

-In this section, you’ll write a bunch of practical examples that will help you spot good opportunities for using named tuples instead of regular tuples so you can make your code more Pythonic.
+In the following sections, you’ll write a few practical examples that will showcase good opportunities for using named tuples instead of regular tuples to make your code more Pythonic.

 Using Field Names Instead of Indices

-Say you’re creating a painting application and you need to define the pen properties to use according to the user’s choice.
-You’ve coded the pen’s properties in a tuple:
+Say you’re creating a painting application and need to define the pen’s properties according to the user’s choice.
+You use a regular tuple to store the pen’s properties:

 >>> pen = (2, "Solid", True)